edgeworx/docs/content/en/docs/cloud/member.md

 to [sign up](https://cloud.darcy.ai).

 {{<warning>}}
-**BETA**: Darcy Cloud Portal does not yet expose functionality to manage invites.
+**BETA**: Edgeworx Cloud Portal does not yet expose functionality to manage invites.
 Bob must use `edgectl`.
 {{</warning>}}